 The study findings may complicate treatment for a disease that’s already problematic for many in the medical community.
 According to a recent survey, many women with PCOS have to wait years before they finally get a diagnosis and report not feeling supported by their doctors even after diagnosis.

-The report linking PCOS to autism appeared in the journal Translational Psychiatry earlier this month.
+linking PCOS to autism appeared in the journal Translational Psychiatry earlier this month.

 What women with PCOS should know about having children